Anderson acceleration for contractive and noncontractive operators: Introduction

 \section{Introduction}

 Anderson acceleration (AA) is an extrapolation technique which recombines a given number of the most recent iterates and update steps in a fixed-point iteration to improve the convergence properties of the sequence.
 The coefficients of the linear combination used in the update are recomputed at each iteration by the solution to an optimization problem which determines a least-length update step.
-The technique was originally introduced in the context of integral equations by D.G.
-Anderson in 1965 \cite{anderson65}, and has since been used in many applications over the last decade for various types of flow problems \cite{BKNR19,EPRX19,LWWY12,PRX18}, geometry optimization \cite{PDZGQL18}, electronic structure computations \cite{FaSa09}, radiation diffusion and nuclear physics \cite{AJW17,TKSHCP15}, computing nearest correlation matrices \cite{HS16}, molecular interaction \cite{SM11}, machine learning \cite{GS18}, and on a wide range of nonlinear problems in the context of generalized minimal residual (GMRES) methods in \cite{WaNi11}, among others.
-The first mathematical results showing local convergence of AA for contractive nonlinear operators were developed in \cite{ToKe15} and sharpened in \cite{K18}, and the first results to prove that AA improves the convergence rate in fixed point iterations were written by the authors in \cite{EPRX19,PRX18}.
-Other important theoretical results establish a connection of AA to nonlinear GMRES \cite{WaNi11}, and relate AA to multisecant and quasi-Newton methods \cite{Eyert96,FaSa09}.
+The technique was originally introduced in the context of integral equations in \cite{anderson65}.
+It has since been used in many applications over the last decade for various types of flow problems, for instance in \cite{BKNR19,EPRX19,LWWY12,PRX18}; geometry optimization in \cite{PDZGQL18}; electronic structure computations in \cite{FaSa09}; radiation diffusion and nuclear physics in \cite{AJW17,TKSHCP15}; computing nearest correlation matrices in \cite{HS16}; molecular interaction in \cite{SM11}; and on a wide range of nonlinear problems in \cite{WaNi11}, among others.